 This kumquat and ginger jam is a pure delight!
 The small addition of ginger to this kumquat jam really brings it to another level, so flavorful!
 Kumquat and ginger jam can be enjoyed with bread and butter but also in your baking as a topping or filling, it is delicious with pork recipes too, so versatile and delicious!

-One of my friend’s mother gave me such a huge quantity of kumquats from her garden that I had to think of something to do with them right away.
-So I fetched and found this delicious jam recipe (or rather preserve) on http://cuisine-addict.com/en/kumquat-ginger-jam/.
+One of my friend’s mother gave me such a huge quantity of kumquats from her garden that I had to think of something to make with them right away.
+After browsing the internet I found this kumquat and ginger jam on Sandra's Cuisine Addict blog, thanks for this delicious recipe Sandra!